Yinette/frostilicus/README.md

 ##### PASSIVE

 On supported systems will plug into the fanotify syscall and test files as they are modified.
+Requires butter.

 #### What Frostilicus looks for